 What is Healthier Lancashire and South Cumbria?

-The role of the STP Board is to provide leadership and development of overarching strategy for Lancashire & South Cumbria, oversight and facilitation of delivery of sustainability, transformation and design of the future state of health and care.
+The role of the Integrated Care System (ICS) Board is to provide leadership and development of overarching strategy for Lancashire & South Cumbria, oversight and facilitation of delivery of sustainability, transformation and design of the future state of health and care.

-The Board will meet on a monthly basis to consider progress and risks in the implementation of the STP’s aims and objectives and approve any mitigation measures and other action required to assure success, in line with the approved programme.
+The Board will meet on a monthly basis to consider progress and risks in the implementation of the shadow integrated care system’s aims and objectives and approve any mitigation measures and other action required to assure success, in line with the approved programme.